surifirstpin/biplus_documentation/docs/Visualization.md

 ## 9 different chart type

-Bi+ enables you to visualise the data in 9 different
+Bi+ enables you to visualize the data in 9 different chart types .

 ## Legend On/Off ability